-Furnace have a meltdown?
-Believe it or not, there are a few things a homeowner can do to troubleshoot a furnace (heats air) or boiler (heats water), if it’s not working.
+Heating system have a meltdown?
+Believe it or not, there are a few things a homeowner can do to troubleshoot a heating oil system, if it’s not working.

 Let’s say you wake up in January and find it’s not just cold outside, it’s cold inside as well.
 Whoops.
 Before you totally freak out or blame your housemates for leaving their windows open, give your furnace or boiler a once over.
 You never know—you just might be able to figure it out.

 There are four fairly common reasons why your heating system won’t work.
 If you want to be a hero, take the time to rule out each cause.